-Incentives (numbers refer to questions with their respective answers):
+✨ Incentives (numbers refer to questions with their corresponding answers):

 - Per team: